-After immigrating to California in 2008 and forming a trio with Kenny Edwards (Stone Poneys/Linda Ronstadt) and Dan Phillips (Peter Gabriel), the following year the group recorded an EP of covers titled "Here in California."
-Their acoustic cover of AC/DC's "You Shook Me All Night Long" featured on ABC Music's "Under the Covers."
-In 2010 the trio teamed up with producer David Piltch (kd lang/Joe Henry) to record the album, "Leaving Me Dry."
-With David Piltch on bass, Kenny Edwards on guitar and Dan Phillips on piano, the ensemble was joined by Victoria Williams on banjo, Greg Leisz (Wilco) on pedal steel, Phil Parlapiano (Grant Lee-Buffalo) on accordion and Aaron Sterling (John Mayer) on drums.
+In 2012 the trio teamed up with producer David Piltch (kd lang/Joe Henry) to record the album, Leaving Me Dry.
+With Piltch on bass, Edwards on guitar and Phillips on piano, the quartet was joined by Victoria Williams on banjo, Greg Leisz (Wilco/Joni Mitchell/Jackson Browne) on pedal steel, Phil Parlapiano (Grant Lee-Buffalo/Joan Baez) on accordion and Aaron Sterling (John Mayer/Taylor Swift) on drums.